The strange death of Yi-Jien Hwa in Glacier National Park

 logan pass, glacier national park

-When Hwa arrived at the park at the St. Mary Visitor Center for a backcountry permit, rangers were extremely concerned.
-Beginning at Logan Pass on August 11th, where he left his car, he would begin with a long hike to Sperry Campground, then through Floral Park and the Sperry Glacier basin.
+When Hwa arrived at the St. Mary Visitor Center park for a backcountry permit, rangers were extremely concerned.
+Beginning at Logan Pass on August 11th, where he left his car, he would start with a long hike to Sperry Campground, then through Floral Park and the Sperry Glacier basin.

-The rangers at St. Mary tried to talk him out of the trip, but Hwa refused to listen to the advice after all the planning and preparation and they reluctantly issued the permit.
-Park spokeswoman Norma Sosa said in early September 2008 “Even for a seasoned mountaineer, this is an extremely hard and dangerous itinerary," she said.
+The rangers at St. Mary tried to talk him out of the trip, but Hwa refused to listen to the advice after all the planning and preparation, and they reluctantly issued the permit.
+Park spokeswoman Norma Sosa said in early September 2008, “Even for a seasoned mountaineer, this is a tough and dangerous itinerary," she said.
 “The biggest red flag was that he was a solo hiker.
 This is not a hike we would advise to attempt solo.”

-In fact, the hike on the 1st day was so steep and challenging, that there was a very low chance of even meeting anyone else.
-The day's efforts were even more extreme as Floral Park would not be a final destination and Hwa's plan needed him to reach Sperry Campground, which was several miles more of difficult hiking beyond the meadows in rock and boulder-strewn terrain.
-The area was also full of ice and crevasses, loose scree, steep slopes, fast-flowing and freezing streams.
+The hike on the 1st day was so steep and challenging that there was a low chance of meeting anyone else.
+The day's efforts were even more extreme as Floral Park would not be a final destination.
+Hwa's plan needed him to reach Sperry Campground, which was several miles more difficult hiking beyond the meadows in rock and boulder-strewn terrain.
+The area was also full of ice, crevasses, loose scree, steep slopes, and fast-flowing and freezing streams.

 The disappearance and search for Yi-Jien Hwa